TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 # Voltage

-> Voltage Is Electric Pressure Or Tension.
+> Voltage Is Electric Pressure, Tension Or Generally Difference In Electrons.
 It Is The Power That Drives Current Through Resistance.

 *Voltage* defines the *power* to surpass a *resistance*.
 The *higher* the *voltage*, the *more resistance* can be overcome.